+For those seeking more serene experiences off the beaten track, the island is teeming with places to explore.
+Head to incredible natural wonders like the Aling Aling and Sekumpul waterfalls, the spiritual Tamblingan Lake and the Sacred and Secret Canyon of Sukawati.
 If frolicking by the beach is more your idea of a relaxing holiday, then you’ll find yourself surrounded by amazing coastlines in the form of the luxurious resorts at Nusa Dua and Kuta, and the more hidden paradises of Melasti Beach and Pasir Putih.
 Bali even has a beach with black sands, coloured by the nearby volcanic rocks.
-There are also so many opportunities to explore the sea life and the coral reefs that populate the waters around the island.
-Go snorkelling, sea-walking, SCUBA-diving or join a boat tour to see dolphins.
-For the more adventurous holidaymaker, numerous water sports like jet-ski, windsurfing and even flyboarding are available throughout the island.
+There are also so many opportunities to explore the sea life and coral reefs that populate the waters, go snorkelling, sea-walking, SCUBA-diving or join a boat tour to see dolphins.
+For the more adventurous holidaymaker, numerous water sports like jet-skiing, windsurfing and even fly-boarding are available throughout the island.

 After a long day of soaking up the sun and exploring the surrounding sights and buildings, it’s time to delve into Balinese cuisine.
-Spicy and flavourful, food such as bebek betutu (slow-cooked stuffed duck), ikan bakar (grilled fish) and the Indonesian classic Nasi Goreng can be found in most restaurants and quaint warungs (small eateries).
+Spicy and flavourful, food such as Bebek Betutu (slow-cooked stuffed duck), Ikan Bakar (grilled fish) and the Indonesian classic Nasi Goreng can be found in most restaurants and quaint warungs (small eateries).